Tonywuhk/realai.org/course/libraries.md

 ## PyTorch

 * [PyTorch](http://pytorch.org/) is a deep learning framework that puts Python first.
-This [repository](https://github.com/yunjey/pytorch-tutorial) provides tutorial code.
+[The Incredible PyTorch](https://github.com/ritchieng/the-incredible-pytorch) is a curated list of tutorials, projects, libraries, videos, papers, books and anything related.

 ## MXNet